unpackAI/BL101/mentors/course_setup/CoursePrep.md

 ## Setup Wechat Group Notice
->You can use the **Group Notice** inside your Wechat Group to paste the following useful information (✏️ please adjust the Zoom-Meeting times):
+>You can use the **Group Notice** inside your `Wechat` Group to paste the following useful information (❗️ please adjust all times❗️):

 ```
-Group Notice
+G R O U P   N O T I C E 🎙 🔊

 Hi everyone.👏
 Here some useful links: